Dimerin/Foodback/README.md

   * EEG signals (brain activity)
   * Heart rate (HR)
   * Electrodermal activity (EDA)

   These signals represent the subject’s physiological and emotional response to the food.

 * **Rating Phase**:
   A **final beep** indicates the end of the recording.
-  A **rating interface** appears, allowing the **administrator** to enter a subjective evaluation of the subject’s experience, typically using a predefined scale (e.g., liking, intensity, valence).
+  A **rating interface** appears, allowing the **administrator** to enter a subjective evaluation of the subject’s experience, using a rating scale (e.g., 1-5 stars).

 All phases are guided through the user interface, with visual cues and audio signals to assist both the subject and the administrator.